Revenuelab – how to register?

 - Less risk, hence less potential profit.
 Good traffic is more profitable for the advertiser to buy back via CPA and get income from the big players – the high rollers, and you won’t get paid from that anymore;

 How it works: Everything is based on the advertiser’s income, which is called Net Gaming Revenue or NGR.
 From the NGR we usually count our earnings (RS) as a percentage.
 But if there is Net Gaming Revenue, there has to be Gross Gaming Revenue (GGR), the attentive reader will think and he will be right.
-GGR is usually concealed by the advertiser (although there are exceptions), because it costs all sorts of royalties to game providers, white labels, processors, etc. These costs are packed into the so-called Admin Fee (AF), which is 35% on average in the market.
-From the GGR the advertiser and calculates the NGR using this simplified formula:
+GGR is usually concealed by the advertiser (although there are exceptions) because it costs all sorts of royalties to game providers, white labels, processors, etc. These costs are packed into the so-called Admin Fee (AF), which is 35% on average in the market.
+From the GGR, the advertiser calculates the NGR using this simplified formula:

 NGR = GGR – AF

 It is also worth mentioning such a trick as a Net Negative Carry Over (NNCO).
 Rolling in slots or roulette, players sometimes win.
 Sometimes a lot.
-What to do, if you send traffic, but your earnings are in deficit?
+What to do if you send traffic but your earnings are in deficit?
 Honestly, the % is a percentage, and as a rule, the minuses all close with time, but you become in a moment not so pleasant.
 To please their publishers, advertisers have come up with zeroing the balance.
 In general, this scheme is more profitable for you, but there’s not much difference.
 Why?
 Let’s understand how zeroing works?

-Very common is the following scheme: when the minus balance of the player exceeds a certain threshold (say -$10.000) and the negative balance in your affiliate account (-$2000), the so-called high-roller policy is activated – the player is temporarily removed from your balance and will return only in case of complete recovery of minus.
+Pervasive is the following scheme: when the minus balance of the player exceeds a certain threshold (say -$10.000) and the negative balance in your affiliate account (-$2000), the so-called high-roller policy is activated – the player is temporarily removed from your credit and will return only in case of complete recovery of minus.
 If the player was not removed and the minus was carried over, you would see a profit in the next period, when the player started losing.
 Usually, the big players will pour everything back in and return to your stats, so you shouldn’t worry too much about this.

 - The possibility of earning income over a time horizon of several years.
 Just like your passive;